microsoft/coe-starter-kit/coe-cli/docs/cli-development/documentation.md

 This process will work cross platform and any of the following options could be used:

-   i) Native unix shell on MacOs or Linux distributions
+   i) Native Unix shell on MacOS or Linux distributions

-   ii) Docker images with a unix shell
+   ii) Docker images with a Unix shell

    iii) [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows